MysteryPancake/Houdini-OpenCL/README.md

 ## @ bindings

-@ bindings are an optional feature added by SideFX to avoid writing tedious boilerplate code you often need with OpenCL.
+@ bindings are an optional feature added by SideFX to save you from writing tedious boilerplate OpenCL code.

 I don't recommend using @ bindings until you learn how to write regular OpenCL, because they add another layer of confusion.